mobile-cloud-computing/spartial-frontendv2/README.md

 ### Running the Docker Container

-To run Spatial as a Docker container:
+To run Spatial Frontend as a Docker container:

 ```bash
 docker run -p 3000:3000 spatial